Polyphemus – The One-eyed Giant

 Origins of Polyphemus

 The myth of Polyphemus can be traced back to numerous cultures and traditions.
-One of the oldest versions of Polyphemus’ story originated in Georgia.
-In this narrative, a one-eyed giant held a group of men hostage, and they managed to free themselves by stabbing the captor with a wooden stake.
+One of the oldest versions of Polyphemus’ story may have originated in Georgia.
+In this narrative, a one-eyed giant held a group of men hostage, and they managed to free themselves by stabbing the captor in the eye with a wooden stake.

-This account was later adapted and reimagined by the Greeks, as the myth of Polyphemus.
-According to the Greeks, a one-eyed giant, named Polyphemus was born to Poseidon and Thoosa.
-The giant attempted to hold Odysseus and his men captive but failed when the Trojan war hero stabbed him in the eye.
+This account was later adapted and reimagined by the Greeks as the myth of Polyphemus.
+According to the Greeks, a one-eyed giant, named Polyphemus was born to the sea god Poseidon and Thoosa.
+Polyphemus plays a minor role in Greek mythology, appearing in some myths.
+However, his most important role is as antagonist of Odysseus and his men.

 Polyphemus and Odysseus